Monsour del Rosario: Political career

-Though eligible for re-election as representative, he ran for vice mayor of Makati in 2019 as the running mate of Junjun Binay; however, they both lost.
+Though eligible for re-election as representative, he ran for vice mayor of Makati in 2019 under the ruling PDP–Laban as the running mate of Junjun Binay, who ran under Una Ang Makati; however, they both lost.
 He ran for senator in 2022 under Reporma but lost, placing 29th overall.

 He ran for vice mayor of Makati for the second time in 2025, this time as the running mate of Senator Nancy Binay and under UNA.
 However, he lost again, placing second to Kid Peña.